Ethical Oversight

 • Share or recently shared an affiliation with any author.

-• Collaborate or recently collaborated with any author.
+• Collaborate with any author.

 • Have a close personal connection to any author.